MenuBase EN

 A senior waiter who has been there 8 months remembers 30 regulars.
 The new hire on month 1 remembers zero.
 By month 12, the senior waiter has left and you are back to zero.

 The fix: put the preference layer in the system, not in staff memory.
 When a customer scans the QR menu the system can remember them across visits, recognise their phone, and surface their last order or their dietary notes.
 The next staff to greet them does not have to know them personally.
 The system does.
+This works equally well for cafes with weekly specials and full-service restaurants rebuilding regulars after a kitchen change.

 This is the single biggest unlock for retention in venues with high staff turnover, which is most of them in Malaysia.